AltaVista: Query format

+Query log

+AltaVista logged user requests in a "query log" A request may consist of a new query or a new result screen for a previously submitted query.
+Each request included the following fields: Unix timestamp for the query; cookie (blank if the user had disabled cookies); query terms; result URLs; other user-specified query modifiers, such as a restriction on the result pages' language or date of last modification; metadata, such as whether the query was a simple or an advanced query, the browser the submitter was using, the IP address of the submitting host, etc.

+AltaVista collected session information to study querying behavior.
+A "session" was a cluster of queries in a short time by a single user.
+Queries with the same cookie were assumed to come from the same user.
+For those 4% of queries in which the user had disallowed cookies, a cluster of queries coming from the same web browser on the same domain IP was treated as a session.
+This method was a poor substitute for cookies, particularly on large ISPs such as AOL, where the number of users sharing a single IP address could be around 10,000.

 Business transactions

 In 1996, AltaVista became the exclusive provider of search results for Yahoo!.
 In 1998, Digital was sold to Compaq, and in 1999, Compaq redesigned AltaVista as a Web portal, hoping to compete with Yahoo!.
 Under CEO Rod Schrock, AltaVista abandoned its streamlined search page and focused on adding features such as shopping and free e-mail.
 In June 1998, Compaq paid AltaVista Technology Incorporated (ATI) $3.3 million for the domain name altavista.com – Jack Marshall, cofounder of ATI, had registered the name in 1994.

 In June 1999, Compaq sold a majority stake in AltaVista to CMGI, an Internet investment company.
 CMGI filed for an initial public offering (IPO) for AltaVista to take place in April 2000, but when the Internet bubble collapsed, the IPO was cancelled.
 Meanwhile, it became clear that AltaVista's Web portal strategy was unsuccessful, and the search service began losing market share, especially to Google.
 After a series of layoffs and several management changes, AltaVista gradually shed its portal features and refocused on search.
 By 2002, AltaVista had improved the quality and freshness of its results and redesigned its user interface.

 In February 2003, AltaVista was bought by Overture Services, Inc. for $140 million.
 In July 2003, Overture was taken over by Yahoo!.
 After Yahoo! purchased Overture, AltaVista used the same search index as Yahoo!
 Search - the same search engine it had provided results to previously.

 In December 2010, a Yahoo! employee leaked PowerPoint slides indicating that the search engine would shut down as part of a consolidation at Yahoo!.